intel-ai/timedf/README.md

 python3 run_modin_tests.py --env_name modin-test --env_check True --python_version 3.7 --task benchmark -bench_name census -data_file ./census/ipums_education2income_1970-2010.csv.gz -pandas_mode Modin_on_omnisci -ray_tmpdir ./tmp
 ```

 More examples could be find in scripts of `teamcity_build_scripts`.
+Also there is `test_run_script.sh` which can be served as example of all steps that have to be done for benchmarks launching.

 ## Standalone benchmark launch